 Location & Arrival in Isfahan

-Isfahan is located about 450 kilometers south of Tehran in the heart of Iran and can be easily reached in several ways — by plane, train, bus, or car.
+Isfahan is located about 450 kilometers south of Tehran in the heart of Iran and is easily accessible by various means — whether by plane, train, bus, or car.

 By Plane